Scalefree hardness of average-case Euclidean TSP approximation: Asymptotic length of scalefree heuristics

-At this point, we use the scalefree heuristic $H$ to define the following polynomial time algorithm to solve a set-cover instance $(\cA,n)$, which will be correct unless Theorem \ref{t.length} holds for $H$.
+At this point, in preparation for the proof of Theorem \ref{t.length}, we use the scalefree heuristic $H$ to define the following polynomial time algorithm to solve a Set Partition instance $(\cA,N)$, which will be correct unless Theorem \ref{t.length} holds for $H$.
 (Thus, $\PP\neq \NP$ will imply Theorem \ref{t.length}.)

-\begin{enumerate} \item Compute $M=\cM_H(\cA,n)$ to precision $\frac{\d_0}{4}$. \item Produce a list of paths through $M$ using the algorithm $A$ from the definition of scalefreeness . \item Let $L'$ be the minimum length of a path covering one of the three Papadimitriou sets which is a subpath of one of the paths enumerated in step \ref{step.enum}. \item Return TRUE/FALSE according to whether $L'$ lies below or above the threshold given by \ref{Papa.thres}, respectively. \end{enumerate}
+\begin{enumerate} \item Compute $\cM_H(\cA,N)$ to precision $\frac{\d_0}{4}$.
+Using Lemma \ref{l.detround}, perturb the points as necessary to produce a set $M$, for which the path-finding heuristic $A_H$ can be simulated by a Turing machine in polynomial-time. \item Produce a list of paths through $M$ using the algorithm $A_H$.
+Because of the rounding $M$ produced by Lemma \ref{l.detround}, comparisons of sums of distances can be done with Turing machine operations. \item Let $L'$ be the minimum length of a path covering one of the three Papadimitriou sets which is a subpath of one of the paths enumerated in step \ref{step.enum}. \item Return TRUE/FALSE according to whether $L'$ lies within or above the threshold given by \ref{Papa.thres}, respectively. \end{enumerate}